-a.
-When in the pitcher's box, he/she does not make any motion to pitch without immediately delivering the ball to the batter.
+- a.
+When in the pitcher's box, he/she does not make any motion to pitch without immediately delivering the ball to the batter. - His/her wind-up is a continuous motion. h. - He/she does not use a windup in which there is a stop or reversal of the c. forward motion.